ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 See [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions) for the full list of Actions that each role supports.

 **Actions that Don’t Support Conditions**: There are some COS APIs that do not support condition attributes.
 These include bucket level actions and other actions that don’t apply to one specific object.
-To see a list of these actions, see [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions).
+To see a list of these actions, go to [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions).
 A condition statement in a policy will apply to all the actions defined by the role.
 When a condition is configured in a policy with a role that contains actions that do not support conditions, the sub-set of actions that do not support conditions will be denied.
-Manager, Writer, Reader and Content Reader are examples of roles that contain a combination of actions that support conditions and actions that do not support conditions, these roles are not recommended for use with fine-grained access control for both object listing and object management (read/write/configuration).
+Manager, Writer, Reader and Content Reader are examples of roles that contain a combination of actions that support conditions and actions that do not support conditions, these roles are not recommended for use with fine-grained access control for both object listing and object management (`read/write/configuration`).

+`WriterNoConditions` is a new IAM role created to be used for certain use cases when assigning access to individual objects.
+This service role contains actions that do not support condition attributes.
+If you want to give a user permission to perform actions that do not support conditions while providing fine-grained access control, then you will need to create two separate IAM policies:
+- one that grants the subject “WriterNoConditions” role
+- and another policy that contains the role and condition for fine-grained access

+**Example**: If a user should be allowed to use HEAD bucket to determine that the bucket exists as well as write objects to folder1/subfolder1/in the bucket,then two policies are required: one with `WriterNoConditions` role with no conditions specified, and a second policy with `ObjectWriter` role where the condition contains the path set to folder1/subfolder1.

+It is recommended that you define both a Prefix/Delimiter condition and a Path condition when granting Read/Write AND LIST actions to a user in the same policy.
+A condition specifying Prefix/Delimiter and a condition specifying Path should be logically ORed in the IAM Policy statement to permit both types of operations (Read/Write/Management of objects OR LIST objects).
+Failure to include either condition statement will result in the subject having Read/Write/Management OR LIST actions on all objects in the resource, not just on the target path or prefix.
+{: note}

+If a COS custom role supports actions that both support and do not support conditions, and a condition is assigned in the policy, all those actions will not be permitted.
+{: note}

+All IAM policies with conditions are subject to the IAM policy limits.
+See [IBM Cloud IAM limits](https://cloud.ibm.com/docs/account?topic=account-known-issues#iam_limits) for more info on the IAM policy limits .

+COS does not support CBR rules that only apply to a specific prefix/delimiter or path.

 ## Granting access to a user
 {: #iam-user-access}